-Friends for Animals of Metro Detroit (FAMD) is a 501(c)(3) nonprofit.
-In 1993, FAMD was formed by a group of animal lovers who saw that the city shelter needed assistance.
+The Friends for Animals of Metro Detroit (FAMD) is a 501(c)(3) nonprofit.
+In 1993, FAMD was formed by a group of animal lovers who saw that the city shelter was in need of assistance.
 In 1996, the City of Dearborn contracted with FAMD to run the facility.
 This was the first relationship of its kind in Michigan!
-Today, FAMD has grown to include 30 full- and part-time employees, as well as over 250 volunteers!
+Today, FAMD has grown to include 30 full- and part-time employees, as well as about 200 volunteers!